 The symbol $\mathbb{E}_{A, B}$ denotes Haar averaging with respect to all possible unitary operators in the Hilbert space.
 Using the swap operators $S_{AA'}$ and $S$, the bipartite OTOC for open quantum systems is obtained as~\cite{Zanardiopenbipotoc1, Bose_2024}

 To calculate the bipartite OTOC, only the adjoint map $\mathcal{E}^{\dagger}$ and the swap operators are needed.
 Here, the models are defined by their Hamiltonians, which are used to evolve the system.
 This evolution is characterised by the map from which the superoperator involved in the calculation of Eq.~\eqref{Openbotoc} can be extracted.
-The details of how we obtain the superoperator of the CPTP map are presented in Appendices A and B.
+The CPTP adjoint map $\mathcal{E}^{\dagger}$ and the swap operators $S,~S_{AA'}$ are obtained numerically using the computational basis vectors following the prescriptions elaborated in Appendix A and B, respectively.